top of page

 ABOUT ME

 I am a clinical practitioner and researcher based in London, UK.
-I hold a PhD in Psychosocial Studies from Birkbeck, University of London, as well as an undergraduate degree in Psychoanalytic Psychology (Distinction) and a Master's in Psychosocial Studies (Distinction), both from Birkbeck.
+I hold a PhD in Psychosocial Studies from Birkbeck, University of London, as well as an undergraduate degree in Psychoanalytic Psychology (Distinction) and a Master's in Psychosocial Studies (Distinction), also from Birkbeck.

 GET IN TOUCH